firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 ## Wiring Recipes
 ### Throttles & Brakes
 1. **Direct hall wiring:** Route throttle and brake halls straight to ADC1/ADC2 signal, 3.3 V, and ground to keep control even when the OEM dash is removed.[^1] Keep the sensors on the controller’s 3.3 V rail—feeding 5 V halls directly into STM32 ADCs has already killed logic stages.【F:knowledge/notes/input_part000_review.md†L82-L84】
+2. **QS-S4 throttle pinout:** Land the red 3.3 V feed, green signal, and black ground straight on the ADC header; incorrect battery-tab math in the QS dash caused 13 % SOC readings even when pack voltage was nominal, so trust VESC telemetry over the dash after rewiring.【F:knowledge/notes/input_part005_review.md†L430-L432】
-2. **Spin-Y & other multi-button throttles:** Version 1 units need custom JST‑1.0 leads into ADC2/COMM2; version 2 ships with a four-conductor harness that lands cleanly on the adapter board.[^2]
+2. **Spin-Y & other multi-button throttles:** Version 1 units need custom JST‑1.0 leads into ADC2/COMM2; version 2 ships with a four-conductor harness that lands cleanly on the adapter board—treat the extra button as a throttle enable through the smart BMS or loop key and power lights from the adapter’s 5 V/12 V rails rather than expecting an ignition output.【F:knowledge/notes/input_part005_review.md†L490-L493】[^2]
 3. **Spintend adapter v3 harness:** Modern boards arrive with keyed plugs—no more screw terminals—so match the supplied loom instead of hand-crimping tiny JST shells.[^3]
+4. **Keep dash resistors in-line.** Xiaomi conversions still require the factory noise-filter resistor; match its value and wattage so CAN bridges and ADC inputs stay stable after the dash swap.【F:knowledge/notes/input_part005_review.md†L307-L309】
 4. **MakerX footpads & 3.3 V-only sensors:** Confirm both ADC rails output 3.3 V before blaming pads; swapping to 5 V kills the hall board.[^4]
 5. **Interpret ADC counts, not raw voltage:** VESC Tool reports hall inputs as 0–4095 counts—track the delta between idle and full throw, and if readings compress, repeat the test with a stable 5 V source to rule out noisy 3.3 V regulators before replacing sensors; Spintend’s adapter manual expects ~0.8 V idle, so stop and rewire if a channel sits near 3 V.[^22][^adapter-idle]
 6. **Filter noise in software first:** Builders tamed runaway triggers by compressing throttle activation to ~0.83–1.2 V inside VESC Tool rather than rewiring hardware; chassis grounding tricks have also helped but carry short-to-frame risk if insulation fails.[^adc-noise]